 The concept of coworking has gained a lot of popularity in the last few years.
-This new and dynamic market has been growing at a rate of 24 percent annually and is predicted to grow further.
-Namely, until 2022, we can expect some 30,000 coworking spaces and more than 5 million coworking members around the world.
+This new and dynamic market has been growing at a rate of 24% annually and is predicted to expand even further.
+In fact, by 2022, we can expect to see some 30,000 coworking spaces and more than 5 million coworking members around the world.
 Coworking can be very useful for all sorts of freelancers and digital nomads, but it has proven to provide value for up-and-coming startups and big corporations as well.

-Nowadays, small businesses and startups have a great opportunity to inspire growth, encourage innovations and boost creativity among their employees by going for coworking offices instead of traditional office buildings or telecommuting.
+Nowadays, small businesses and startups have a great opportunity to inspire growth, encourage innovation, and boost creativity among their employees by going for coworking offices instead of traditional offices or telecommuting.
 There are several good reasons to make this choice.

 First of all, coworking offers a great deal of flexibility to companies.
 With traditional offices, there’s a problem of scalability, since you’re often expected to rent them for at least 6 months or a year.
-This means that in case of a rapid and unexpected business development you still have a financial commitment that makes it much harder for your startup to expand or move.
-Renting practices are much more flexible with coworking spaces and you can basically leave in a matter of days should you decide to move due to the growth of your business.
+This means that in case of a rapid and unexpected business development, you’ll have a financial commitment that makes it much harder for your startup to expand or move.
+Renting practices are much more flexible with coworking spaces, and you can basically leave in a matter of days should you decide to move due to the growth of your business.

 Coworking offers an advantage over working from home insofar as it keeps people from distractions they have at home.
 Furthermore, it helps employees separate home and work affairs, which can be extremely important in order to keep their motivation high.
 Failing to separate these two can lead to exhaustion and loss of ambition.
 Sometimes these people basically have no rest but don’t deliver results which causes lack of confidence and enthusiasm.